Pirates vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Pirates have posted a mark of 3-2.
+- The Pirates have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 5-4-1 when it comes to hitting the over.
+- When it comes to the over/under, the Pirates and their foes are 5-4-1 in their previous 10 contests.

-- The Pirates' ATS record is 2-2-0 over their previous 10 matchups (four of those contests had runlines set by sportsbooks).
+- The Pirates have compiled a 1-2-0 record against the runline over their previous 10 matchups (oddsmakers set runlines in three of those contests).

 Pirates Betting Records & Stats

-- The Pirates have been underdogs in 47 games this season and have come away with the win 22 times (46.8%) in those contests.
+- The Pirates have been chosen as underdogs in 48 games this year and have walked away with the win 22 times (45.8%) in those games.

-- Pittsburgh has a record of 5-6, a 45.5% win rate, when it's set as an underdog of +135 or more by oddsmakers this season.
+- Pittsburgh has entered 29 games this season as the underdog by +115 or more and is 14-15 in those contests.

+- The Pirates have an implied victory probability of 46.5% according to the moneyline set by oddsmakers for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!